 The CRC Association was established in December 1994.
-It is fully supported by its members: CRCs, Affiliate and Associate members.
+It is fully supported by its members: CRCs, Associate and Supporting Members.

 The CRCA Constitution sets out the rules of how the association operates.

 Purpose of the Association

 To make a positive contribution to:

-- The efficient operation and best practice management of the CRCs through facilitating networking and sharing of experiences and knowledge.
+- The efficient operation and best practice management of the CRCs and CRC-Ps through facilitating networking and sharing of experiences and knowledge.